How to Travel Cheap: The Ultimate Guide to Exploring More for Less

 Taxis and ride-shares are fine occasionally.
 As a daily habit, they will hollow out your budget faster than you'd believe.
 Most major cities sell unlimited transit passes for 24, 48, or 72 hours, and they're almost always worth it.
 We took the Budapest metro so many times in three days that we had the stops memorized.
 It cost us less than one cab ride would have.

-The Best Experiences Are Often Free — We're Serious
+The Best Experiences Are Often Free, and We Mean That

 Travel rewards credit cards are genuinely useful if you are a disciplined human being who pays off their balance every single month.
-If you are not that person, skip this section and do not get one, because interest charges will devour any points value faster than you can say 'business class upgrade.'
+If you are not that person, skip this section entirely, because interest charges will devour any points value faster than you can say business class upgrade.
 But if you can manage it, a card that earns points on everyday spending is essentially being paid to do things you'd do anyway.
 We've covered flights with points.
 It feels slightly illegal.
 It is not.

 Airline and hotel loyalty programs are free to join and require no commitment.
-Even irregular travelers accumulate points from partner purchases — credit cards, car rentals, grocery stores that have airline partnerships for reasons none of us fully understand.
+Even irregular travelers accumulate points from partner purchases, including credit cards, car rentals, and grocery stores that have airline partnerships for reasons none of us fully understand.
 Sign up.
 Let the points sit.
 Use them when they matter.

 Pack Less.
 No, Even Less Than That.